ISG-Siegen/Algorithm-Performance-Personas/README.md

 pip install -r requirements.txt
 ```

-> 📋Describe how to set up the environment, e.g. pip/conda/docker commands, download datasets, etc...

 ## Training

 The Siamese selection model in this paper can be trained in one sitting or in segments.
-A command line interface was implimented to allow for easier training of the pipeline.
+A command line interface was implemented to allow for easier training of the pipeline.

 To train the pipeline in steps: